todda00/meteor-collection-revisions/README.md

 Installation
 ------------------------
 This uses some features in Mongo 2.6 and above, so Meteor 1.0.4+ is required.
-I don't have it as a hard requirement at this point, since 1.0.4 is new and autofrom doesn't work with it yet, but your Mongo version will need to be 2.6+
 ```
 meteor add todda00:collection-revisions
 ```